 The Most Dangerous Place

 I have come to believe that the most dangerous place on the road is the intersection.
 And I think that is because at that place, within seconds, someone has to make a decision.
 And isn’t that just like life?
 You come to the intersection, and then you have to choose which way to go, how fast, and still (out of the corner of your eye) be aware of those around you.
 I do prefer an intersection to a roundabout.
-In other countries (where they don’t drive in between the lines), the round-about can force you to go round and around […]
+In other countries (where they don’t drive in between the lines), the roundabout can force you to go round and round […]

 Practice the Pause